Manaslu circuit trek 2023 updated | Everything you need to know about

 How to hike Manaslu circuit?

-Booking through an agency
+Booking Manaslu circuit trek through an agency

-Hiring a guide and or a porter
+Hiring a guide and or a porter for Manaslu circuit trek

 From my experiences of doing Manaslu circuit trek twice in mid autumn and early winter, I’ll explain things in details what you should know for the trip.